 - Exceptional organizational, planning, analytical, problem-solving and technical skills.

-- Demonstrated passion for working with students from onboarding to graduation within a large-volume setting.
+- Demonstrated passion for working with students from onboarding to graduation within a fast-paced setting.

 - Demonstrated commitment and leadership ability to advance diversity and inclusion.

-- Established experience with Cloud-based services such as Dropbox, Google Drive, and/or Google’s G Suite.
+- Demonstrated experience with Cloud-based services such as Dropbox, Google Drive, and/or Google’s G Suite.

 What We Would Like You To Have

-- One year of professional-level experience supporting graduate students in STEM fields at a college or university setting.
+- One year of professional-level experience supporting graduate students in STEM subject areas at a college or university setting.